renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 `sem-version go 1.9`

-## <a name="databases" href="#databases">Databases & services</a>
+## <a name="sem-service" href="#sem-service">Databases & services</a>
-### <a name="sem-service" href="#sem-service">sem-service: Managing Databases and Services on Linux</a>
 The `sem-service` is a utility on Linux based virtual machines for starting, stopping and getting the status of background services.
 Started services will listen on 0.0.0.0 and their default port.
 The 0.0.0.0 IP address includes all available network interfaces.
+For MySQL and Postgres it’s also possible to access them via the usual socket.
 Essentially, you will be using services as if they were natively installed in the Operating System.

 The general form of a `sem-service` command is as follows: